-'Access groups' is how we group pupils in Key sage 2 (older primary) and Key stage 3 (secondary).
-Instead of grouping pupils according to their year age we group them according to how much receptive language skill they have.
+'Access groups' is how we group pupils in Key stage 2 (older primary) and Key stage 3 (secondary).
+Instead of grouping pupils according to their year age or results "ability" we group them according to their curriculum compatibility.
 This enables us to get the most similar peer groups together, so that pupils can learn together and develop strong social bonds.